-Our cash equivalents and short-term investments are held in money market funds, investments in corporate securities and government agency obligations.
+Our cash equivalents, short-term and long-term investments are held in money market funds, certificate of deposits, repurchase agreements, investments in corporate debt securities and government agency obligations.

-We believe that our existing cash, cash equivalents and short-term investments, together with the net proceeds of this offering, will be sufficient to fund our planned operations through 2021, including through the completion and the announcement of the top-line results of our Phase 2/3 GAIN trial.
+We believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our planned operations through 2021, including through the completion and the announcement of the top-line results of our Phase 2/3 GAIN trial.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.

 We expect to incur substantial expenditures in the foreseeable future as we expand our pipeline and advance our drug candidates through clinical development, the regulatory approval process and, if approved, commercial launch activities.
 Specifically, in the near term we expect to incur substantial expenses relating to our ongoing and planned clinical trials, the development and validation of our manufacturing processes, and other development activities.
-Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.